orthanc-server/orthanc-setup-samples/docker/full-tls/README.md

 # Starting the setup

 - First, you'll need to generate keys and certificates for all modules.
 Go in the `tls` folder and type `generate-tls.sh`
-- Then, you'll have to copy all keys and certificates to docker volumes that will be used by containers.
-In the `tls`folder, type `copy-tls-to-docker-volumes.sh`.
 - To start the setup, type: `docker-compose up --build`

 # demo